balderdashy/sails-docs/reference/blueprint-api/Remove.md

 # Remove (Blueprint)

-Remove a foreign record (e.g. a comment) from one of this record's collection associations (e.g. "comments").
+Remove a foreign record (e.g. a comment) from one of this record's collections (e.g. "comments").

 ```usage
 DELETE /:model/:id/:association/:fk
 ```

-This action removes a reference to some other record (the "foreign" record) from a collection attribute of this record (the "primary" record).
-Note that this does not actually destroy the foreign record-- it just removes it.
+This action removes a reference to some other record (the "foreign" or "child" record) from a collection of this record (the "primary" or "parent" record).
+Note that this does not actually destroy the foreign record-- it just unlinks it.

++ If the primary record does not exist, this responds using `res.notFound()`.
 + If the foreign record does not exist, it is created first.
-+ If the collection doesn't contain a reference to the foreign record, this action will be ignored.
++ If the collection doesn't contain a reference to the foreign record, this action will have no effect.
-+ If the association is 2-way (i.e. at least one side has "via") the association on the foreign record will also be updated.
++ If the association is 2-way (meaning it has `via`), then the foreign key or collection it points to with that `via` will also be updated on the foreign record.

 ### Parameters

  Parameter                          | Type                                    | Details
 :---------------------------------- | --------------------------------------- |:---------------------------------
- model | ((string)) | The [identity](http://sailsjs.com/documentation/concepts/models-and-orm/model-settings#?identity) of the containing model for the parent record.<br/><br/>e.g. `'store'` (in `/store/16/employeesOfTheMonth/7`) id | ((string)) | The desired target record's primary key value<br/><br/>e.g. `'16'` (in `/store/16/employeesOfTheMonth/7`)
+ model | ((string)) | The [identity](http://sailsjs.com/documentation/concepts/models-and-orm/model-settings#?identity) of the containing model for the parent record.<br/><br/>e.g. `'store'` (in `/store/16/employeesOfTheMonth/7`) id | ((string)) | The desired parent record's primary key value.<br/><br/>e.g. `'16'` (in `/store/16/employeesOfTheMonth/7`)
- association       | ((string))                              | The name of the collection association<br/><br/>e.g. `'employeesOfTheMonth'` fk  | ((string))    | The id of the foreign record to remove from the collection association.<br/><br/>e.g. `7`
+ association       | ((string))                              | The name of the collection attribute.<br/><br/>e.g. `'employeesOfTheMonth'` fk  | ((string))    | The primary key of the child record to remove from the collection.<br/><br/>e.g. `'7'`

 ### Example

 Say you're building an app for a small chain of grocery stores.
-Each store has a giant television screen that displays the current "Employee of the Month" at that store, so that customers and team members see it when they walk in the door.
-In order to be sure it is up to date, you build a scheduled job (e.g. using [cron](https://en.wikipedia.org/wiki/Cron)) that runs on the first day of every month to change the "Employees of the Month" for each store in our system.
+Each store has a giant television screen that displays the current "Employees of the Month" at that store, so that customers and team members see it when they walk in the door.
+In order to be sure it is up to date, you build a scheduled job (e.g. using [cron](https://en.wikipedia.org/wiki/Cron)) that runs on the first day of every month to change the "Employees of the Month" for each store in their system.

-Let's say that, as a part of this scheduled job, we send a request to remove Dolly (employee #7) from the `employeesOfTheMonth` list of store #16:
+Let's say that, as a part of this scheduled job, we send a request to remove Dolly (employee #7) from store #16's `employeesOfTheMonth`:

 ```
 DELETE /store/16/employeesOfTheMonth/7